It's time now to go back to Universal Studios Hollywood and take a look at their "Upper Lot." To see my recent post on the "Lower Lot," click here.

 Universal has a House of Horrors that rivals any Halloween maze.
 I was surprised at how long it was.
-It takes guests through two different levels of horror movie scenes including the Phantom of the Opera, Frankenstein, the Wolfman, Psycho and Chucky.
+It takes guests through two different levels of horror movie scenes including the Phantom of the Opera, Frankenstein, the Wolfman, Psycho and Child's Play with "Chucky."
 A portion of this attraction uses space formerly occupied by the old Victoria Station restaurant.

 In addition to the Simpsons, guests can also meet The Lorax........

 .....and Marilyn Monroe.
 Or is that Katherine McPhee?
 Sorry, but I'm totally addicted to Smash!

 This poster was hanging in the stairwell of the Universal parking structure.
 I didn't even know that Universal and NBC had merged until it was mentioned on the Tram Tour.
 Hey, looky there in the lower right corner.....it's the Supreme Leader from Captain EO!